-Authorisation Applicants Qualifications regulations 4.1b or 4.1c of these regulations Exemptions Practice awards: required experience requirements 3.
-To appear in open court in the High Court in all taxation related litigation matters Output Description: Output Description: Regulation 4.1b only Civil litigation syllabus: Module 1 Module 2 Module 3 A qualification awarded by a legal regulator (other than ICAEW) which grants rights of audience in the higher civil courts (no exemption available) Applicants with the ACA qualification are exempt from the qualification requirement: - Civil litigation - module 2 Qualifications deemed equivalent in accordance with regulations 4.1b or 4.1c of these regulations Not applicable 4.
-To appear in open court in the Court of Appeal in all taxation related litigation matters Regulation 4.1b only Civil litigation syllabus: Module 1 Module 2 Module 3 A qualification awarded by a legal regulator (other than ICAEW) which grants rights of audience in the higher civil courts (no exemption available) Applicants with the ACA qualification are exempt from the qualification requirement: Civil litigation module 2 Qualifications deemed equivalent in accordance with regulations 4.1b or 4.1c of these regulations Not applicable
+Authorisation awards Applicants Qualifications required Exemptions Practice experience requirements 4.
+To appear in the Crown Court in all taxation related cases Applications permitted under Regulations 4.4 and 4.1 b only Criminal litigation syllabus: Module 1 Module 2 Module 3 Module 4 Module 5 A qualification awarded by a legal regulator (other than ICAEW) which grants rights of audience in the higher criminal courts (no exemption available) Applicants with the ACA qualification are exempt from the qualification requirement for criminal litigation: Not applicable 5.
+To appear in the Court of Appeal in all taxation related litigation matters Applications permitted under Regulations 4.4 and 4.1b only Criminal litigation syllabus: Module 1 Module 2 Module 3 Module 5 A qualification awarded by a legal regulator (other than ICAEW) which grants rights of audience in the higher criminal courts (no exemption available) Applicants with the ACA qualification are exempt from the qualification requirement for criminal litigation: Criminal litigation module 2 Qualifications deemed equivalent in accordance with regulations 4.1b or 4.1c of these regulations Not applicable